 Joint effusion may be the only finding but is non-specific.

-CT can establish the degree of bone destruction or rarely sequestrum.
-Extension of infection in surroundings or any sinus tract formation can also be demonstrated on the post-contrast scan.
+CT can establish the degree of bone destruction or, rarely, sequestrum.
+Extension of infection into surroundings or any sinus tract formation can also be demonstrated on the post-contrast scan.

 The lesions are typically: